github/docs/content/codespaces/developing-in-codespaces/using-codespaces-in-visual-studio-code.md

 ---
-title: Using Codespaces in Visual Studio Code
+title: Using GitHub Codespaces in Visual Studio Code
 intro: 'You can develop in your codespace directly in {% data variables.product.prodname_vscode %} by connecting the {% data variables.product.prodname_github_codespaces %} extension with your account on {% data variables.product.product_name %}.'
 product: '{% data reusables.gated-features.codespaces %}'
 redirect_from: